WarzoneMC/LegacyWZ/README.md

 We follow Google's [Java Style Guide](http://google.github.io/styleguide/javaguide.html).
 All contributions should follow these guidelines.

 ## Things to note
 1. Dev environments are currently not supported.
-I'l be adding an easy way to setup a test server soon.
+I'll be adding an easy way to setup a test server soon.

 ## About Warzone's Code
 Warzone originally started as a fork of [Cardinal](https://github.com/twizmwazin/CardinalPGM), a fantastic open source plugin.
 Minehut's team has since redesigned many core aspects of the plugin, including a conversion to JSON instead of XML and reworking the majority of the integral game-controlling modules.